 This exercise should be performed five to 10 times on each foot.
 Once you have completed the entire regimen, you should be able to get out of bed without experiencing any pain.
 You can also rest assured that you will not further damage the plantar ligaments.

-- While you sleep use a Night Splint.
+- While you sleep use a Night Splint for plantar fasciitis.
 People have reported great results using it.

-- Make sure to have proper shoes for plantar fasciitis with good arch support.
+- Make sure to have proper shoes for plantar fasciitis or at least insoles with extra arch support.